ToolJet/ToolJet/docs/versioned_docs/version-3.0.0-LTS/workflows/trigger-using-webhook.md

 <img style={{marginBottom:'15px'}} className="screenshot-full" src="/img/workflows/trigger-using-webhook/parameters-postman.png" alt="Enter the parameters in postman"/>

-5. Click on **Send** to test the webhook.
+5. Click on **Send** to trigger the webhook.
 It will fetch the response from the created workflow.

 <img style={{marginBottom:'15px'}} className="screenshot-full" src="/img/workflows/trigger-using-webhook/response.png" alt="Final Response"/>

 </div>

+This was a basic example of how you can trigger workflows using webhooks.
+You can use webhooks to connect ToolJet to external applications and services for advanced use-cases and event-driven automation.

 If you want to learn how to trigger workflows withing ToolJet, refer to **[this guide](/docs/workflows/trigger-workflow-from-app)**.